psrodrigues/psrodrigues.github.io/_posts/2020-08-16-CoreFTPServerRCE.markdown

 ![exploitcode]({{ "images/coreftprce/image10.png" | absolute_url}})

 There are also other versions vulnerable to this, but after version 2.1 of the CoreFTP Server, the buffer started converting to UTF-8, and we need to perform [Venetian method](https://img2.helpnetsecurity.com/dl/articles/unicodebo.pdf) to exploit it.
-I was not successful in doing that, so the last that we can achieve is Denial of Service (DoS).
+I was not successful in doing that, so the last that we can achieve is Denial of Service (DoS, CVE-2020-19595).
 To do this, we send garbage to the buffer and crash the service.
 Meh, not that good but could be helpful in some situations.
 Maybe someone that knows more than what I do can help and exploit this.

 There is the problem of portability of the exploit.
 I did this on a Windows XP SP3 machine (except the detection of security extensions, that I did on the Windows 10 Machine) so I won't be bothered with ASLR and DEP modes.
 Since the code of the program holds bad chars, such as the NULL byte (0x00) we can't use it to steal an instruction to jump to our shellcode.
 Otherwise, the exploit would work on all OSs.
 Therefore we needed to use some of the imported DLLs present to reuse the instruction, and then jump to our shellcode.
 One interesting thing to work on is to try to craft something that would bypass the authentication, jump the verification of the password and give access to files.
 Don't know if it is possible but I wonder.
 Also, this exploit **only works if the SSH key is enabled**.
 You don't need a user registered with it, but the server should accept it.
 The problem relies on the most robust configuration (using SSH keys to authenticate users) even if there is none configured.